TheSynt4x/Blog/README.md

 # Blog
 <p>A content management system built with Slim 3 PHP framework.
 This content management system uses twig templating system and illuminate database for fast querying of results.
 The blog is very simple and simplicity is it's key.
-This was one of my first projects made with bootstrap and has gone through a lot of development since, it utilizes bootstrap 4 as of the moment.
-I worked on this project in the first place to practice and get a grasp of web development as a whole.
+This was one of my first projects made with bootstrap and has gone through a lot of development since, it utilizes bootstrap 4 as of the moment.</p>

+<p>I worked on this project in the first place to practice and get a grasp of web development as a whole.
 In the process I've learnt a lot about HTML, CSS, JavaScript and PHP.</p>

 <h2>Features</h2>
 <ul>